 * We recommend age 11 and above, though some of the very good younger students would be able to answer the sample IMONST paper.
 We suggest you look at the sample paper to gauge the level of difficulty of this competition and the suitability of your students/children.

-Registration will be open April 2021.
+Registration will be open by 15 July 2021, and it can be done through Contesthub.
 There are two types of registrations: